max-arthurai/LLMGuidedEval/README.md

 gpt-3.5-turbo & gpt4 (OpenAI), claude-2 (Anthropic), command (Cohere), LLaMa2 (Meta)

-Each model was configured to generate with 256* maximum new tokens and a temperature of 0.7 (* I accidentally ran LLaMa2 with 500 maximum new tokens, but the average generations came out similar to the other models that I did not re-run them yet.)
+Each model was configured to generate with 256* maximum new tokens and a temperature of 0.7 (* I accidentally ran LLaMa2 with 500 maximum new tokens, but the average generations came out similar to the other models so I did not re-run them yet.)

 # Data